· Subodh Gupta · Cloud Computing

 Create a disk:

-gcloud compute disks create DISK_NAME \ --zone=ZONE \ --size=SIZE \ --type=DISK_TYPE
+gcloud compute disks create DISK_NAME \ --zone=ZONE \ --size=SIZE \ --type=DISK_TYPEList disks:

-gcloud compute disks describe DISK_NAME --zone=ZONE
+gcloud compute disks describe DISK_NAME --zone=ZONEAttach a disk to an instance:

-gcloud compute instances attach-disk INSTANCE_NAME \ --disk=DISK_NAME \ --zone=ZONE \ --device-name=DEVICE_NAME \ --mode=READ_WRITE
+gcloud compute instances attach-disk INSTANCE_NAME \ --disk=DISK_NAME \ --zone=ZONE \ --device-name=DEVICE_NAME \ --mode=READ_WRITEDEVICE_NAME: Name of the device within the VM (e.g.,sdb).

 Detach a disk from an instance: